Nail fungus low-level laser therapy

 At Waverley Foot Clinic, we specialise in treating fungal nail infections, which have been on the rise year after year.
 When a nail becomes infected, the fungus produces an enzyme that breaks down the protein in the nail, resulting in discolouration, thickening, and weakening of the nail structure.
 For a detailed understanding of this infection, please visit here.

 Nail fungus infection spreads

-Fungal spores can also infect the skin of the feet.
-In the same way as nails the fungus produces an enzyme that allows it to digest protein within the skin.
-This can be seen between the toes or as a flaky dryness on the soles of the feet.
-As with the fungal nail infection; the skin infection produces spores which spread in a similar way potentially increasing the extent of the infection.
+Fungal spores can also invade the skin of the feet, much like they do with nails.
+The fungus releases an enzyme that aids in breaking down protein within the skin, leading to visible symptoms such as flaky dryness between the toes or on the soles of the feet.
+Just like with a fungal nail infection, the skin infection generates spores that spread in a similar manner, potentially exacerbating the extent of the infection.

 Laser therapy has become a widely adopted treatment method embraced by medical professionals worldwide.
 At Waverley Foot Clinic in Farnham, we have been utilising this approach with remarkable success for three years.

 The treatment employs laser wavelengths of 635nm and 405nm, falling within the cold spectrum.
 Often, we are asked about the intricate science behind this technology, which indeed is complex.
 Recently, Dr Mark Nestor, a distinguished expert with an MD and PhD, presented clinical research demonstrating the efficiency of Low-Level Laser therapy for treating fungal nail infections.
 In his enlightening presentation, he detailed both the technology itself and the process by which nails are treated.